canonical/cloud-init/doc/rtd/topics/boot.rst

 provided user-data in a network resource that describes how local mounts should be done.

-On some clouds such as Azure, this stage will create filesystems to be mounted, including ones that have stale (previous instance) references in ``/etc/fstab``.
+On some clouds, such as Azure, this stage will create filesystems to be mounted, including ones that have stale (previous instance) references in ``/etc/fstab``.
 As such, entries ``/etc/fstab`` other than those necessary for cloud-init to run should not be done until after this stage.